Raphael Morgan: Episcopal Church (United States)

 After Morgan returned to the United States, he was ordained as deacon on June 20, 1895, by the Rt.
 Rev. Leighton Coleman, bishop of the Episcopal Diocese of Delaware, and a well-known opponent of racism.
-Morgan was appointed honorary curator at St Matthews' Church in Wilmington, Delaware, serving there from 1896 to 1897.
+Morgan was appointed honorary curator at St Matthew's Church in Wilmington, Delaware, serving there from 1896 to 1897.
 He also taught in public schools in Delaware.
 From 1897 he served the Episcopal Church in Charleston, West Virginia.

 In 1898, Morgan was transferred to the Missionary Jurisdiction of Asheville, North Carolina (now in the Diocese of Western North Carolina).
 By 1899 he was listed as being assistant minister at St. Stephen's Chapel in Morganton, North Carolina and St. Cyprian's Church in Lincolnton, North Carolina.

 In 1901-1902 Morgan visited his homeland, Jamaica.
 In October 1901 he gave an address to the Jamaica Church Missionary Union on West Africa and mission work.
 He also gave a lecture in Port Maria in October 1902, entitled "Africa – Its People, Tribes, Idolatry, Customs".

 Between 1900 and 1906, Morgan moved around much of the Eastern seaboard in the US.
 From 1902 to 1905 he served at Richmond, Virginia, in 1905 at Nashville, Tennessee, and by 1906 at Philadelphia, Pennsylvania.
 His address was in care of the Church of the Crucifixion.

 At some point during this period, Morgan joined the American Catholic Church (ACC), a sect of the Episcopal Church founded by Joseph René Vilatte, a former Roman Catholic.
 Morgan was listed in the records of the Episcopal Church (United States) as late as 1908, when he was suspended from ministry the result of allegations of abandoning his post.

 Orthodoxy

 Trip to Russia

 By the turn of the 20th century, Morgan began to question his faith, and he began intensive study of Anglicanism, Catholicism, and Eastern Orthodoxy over a three-year period.
 He was in search of what he called the true religion.
 He concluded that the Eastern Orthodox Church was "the pillar and ground of truth", resigned from the Episcopal Church, and embarked on an extensive trip abroad beginning in 1904 in the Russian Empire.

 Once there, Morgan visited various monasteries and churches, including sites in Odessa, St. Petersburg, Moscow and Kiev.
 As a black American, he attracted attention.
 Sundry periodicals began publishing pictures and articles on him, and soon Morgan became a special guest of the Tsar.
 He was allowed to be present for the anniversary celebrations of Nicholas II's coronation, and the memorial service said for the repose of the soul of the late Emperor Alexander III.

 Leaving Russia, Morgan traveled the Ottoman Empire, Cyprus, and the Holy Land.
 After he returned to the US, he published an open letter in the Russian-American Orthodox Messenger (Vestnik) in 1904 about his experiences in Russia.
-He expressed hope that the Episcopal Church could unite with the Orthodox Churches.} Morgan continued his spiritual quest.
+He expressed hope that the Episcopal Church could unite with the Orthodox Churches.
+Morgan continued his spiritual quest.